pdacostaporto/representations/README.md

 ### Releasing

 To release a new version just run the `release.sh` script and fill the prompted information.
+Then, add a [corresponding release](https://github.com/pdacostaporto/representations/releases) to the created tag.

 Remember to configure your [OSSRH Nexus](https://oss.sonatype.org/) credentials and your GPG passphrase on your `settings.xml` file.
 If you use Vagrant edit the file at `/home/vagrant/.m2/settings.xml`.